All GIC premium deductions are taken one month in advance of coverage. Please update your payroll system accordingly.

 Employees and their families can choose from an array of health plans.
 Each employee’s needs are different.
 It is important that you, the GIC Coordinator, learn about the similarities and differences among the plans and where the plans are available.
 Recommend that the employee research his/her options and obtain the following information before making a selection.

-are eligible for.
+is eligible for.
 Does the employee live in the service area?
+Benefit Decision Guide

 Are the employee’s doctors and hospitals

 in the plan?
-Call plan or see its website
+Call plan or visit its website

 What is the monthly premium cost?
 Benefit Decision Guide

 See the Benefit Decision Guide for health plan options.
-These are distributed immediately before annual enrollment and are on the GIC’s website.
+These are distributed immediately before annual enrollment.

 OTHER GIC BENEFITS